 Equity accounts record the company’s net worth, which is the difference between the value of its assets and the value of its liabilities.
 Equity accounts can include the following:

-• General reserve (money set aside to cover unexpected eventualities); and
+• General reserve (money set aside to cover unexpected eventualities)

 Income statements are divided into categories for revenue and gains and expenses and losses.
 Those are the next-level categories on the chart of accounts.
-Here’s how that works.
+The following are key definitions used in income statement accounts:

 Revenue accounts record the company’s income from all sources, both earned, such as from sales and fees, and unearned, such as investment gains.
 Negative income, such as sales returns, goes into income accounts, not expense accounts.
 Income accounts typically include the following: